EOSIO/eos/docs/nodeos/02_usage/03_development-environment/index.md

-# Development and Test Environment
+# Development Environment

-There are several ways to configure `nodeos` for developing and testing environment, which one you choose largely depends on what you are trying to achieve.
-Below are some practical options for you to explore.
+There are several ways to configure a `nodeos` environment for development and testing.
+Which option to use largely depends on what the project goals are.
+Some practical options are provided below.

 ## Local Single-Node Testnet